 What Is Restless Legs Syndrome (RLS)?

 Restless legs syndrome (RLS) and periodic limb movements during sleep (PLMS) should not be confused with each other.
 Indeed, restless legs syndrome is a neurological disorder with established effects on the quality of life and health.
-In contrast, periodic leg movements during sleep is a polysomnographic finding of unknown clinical significance.
+In contrast, periodic leg movements during sleep are a polysomnographic finding of unknown clinical significance.
 While the majority of RLS patients also have PLMS witnessed during nocturnal polysomnography, many patients with PLMS do not have restless legs syndrome.

 Symptoms of Restless Legs Syndrome (RLS)

-- A strong urge to move the legs, which may be irresistible.
+- A strong urge to move the legs, which may be irresistible

-- RLS can cause difficulty in falling or staying asleep which can be one of the chief complaints of the syndrome.
+- RLS can cause difficulty in falling or staying asleep which can be one of the chief complaints of the syndrome

-Treating Restless Legs Syndrome (RLS)
+Treatment of Restless Legs Syndrome (RLS)

 Non-drug treatments for RLS